mattja/sdeint/README.rst

 ----
 - Write proper tests (using systems that can be solved exactly)

-- Add an implicit strong algorithm useful for stiff equations, perhaps the one from Kloeden and Platen (1999) section 12.4.

 - Rewrite ``Iwik()`` and ``Jwik()`` so they don't waste so much memory.

+- Implement a Kloeden and Platen implicit strong alogrithm for Ito equations.

 - Add more strong stochastic Runge-Kutta algorithms.
 Perhaps starting with Burrage and Burrage (1996)